pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

 from affecting any online user running a workshop.

 ***Solution***
-You must restart the operator resource by first deleting the operator pod
+You must restart the operator resource by first deleting the operator pod:

 ```
 kubectl delete pod -n learningcenter learningcenter-operator-$OPERATOR_POD_NAME
 ```

-and then deleting the training portal resource.
+Then delete the training portal resource.
 Redeploy `trainingportal` in a maintenance window where Learning Center is unavailable while the`systemprofile` is updated.

 ## <a id="increase-cluster-rsrcs"></a>Increase your cluster's resources